bradchristie/taminations-flutter/assets/c2/unwrap.md

-# Unwrap Family
+# Unwrap the \<formation>

-From diamonds, an hourglass, interlocked diamonds, etc.: The trailing point walks straight ahead to become #1 in a column; others [Circulate](../b1/circulate.md) their formation and follow that person into columns.
+From Diamonds, an Hourglass, Interlocked Diamonds, etc.: The trailing point walks straight ahead to become #1 in a column; others [Circulate](../b1/circulate.md) their formation and follow that person into Columns.
 (Note: The caller may also designate the leader.)

 Unwrap the Diamond: